huggingface/blog/ai-webtv.md

 Here are some examples of the generated content.

-The first thing we notice is that applying the second pass of Zeroscope XL definitely improves the quality of the image.
+The first thing we notice is that applying the second pass of Zeroscope XL significantly improves the quality of the image.
 The impact of frame interpolation is also clearly visible.

 ## Characters and scene composition